turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 	b.
 Check groups to include.
 All members of that group will be synchronized, including contained groups and all of their members.

 When you are satisfied with your settings, select **Save**.
-At this point, the users and groups in your directory service are not synchronized with Spoon Server.
+At this point, the users and groups in your directory service are not synchronized with Turbo Server.
 From the **Manage Directory Services** page, click the synchronization button and verify there are positive counts for users and/or groups when it has finished.
 For large directories this can take several seconds.

 #### Manage Servers

-Depending on the scope of your Spoon Server implementation you can add additional servers to distribute the workload and improve performance.
-If you are deploying applications from an external site on another server, you must add that server to Spoon Server.
+Depending on the scope of your Turbo Server implementation you can add additional servers to distribute the workload and improve performance.
+If you are deploying applications from an external site on another server, you must add that server to Turbo Server.

 ##### Adding a Server